last authored:

 last reviewed:

-Insomnia is difficulty falling asleep, maintaining sleep, early-morning wakening, or non-refreshing sleep.
+Insomnia is defined as difficulty falling asleep, maintaining sleep, early-morning wakening, or non-refreshing sleep.

 a simple case introducing clincial presentation and calling for a differential diagnosis to get students thinking.